inspectordanno/inspectordanno.github.io/welcome.md

 more_projects: projects.md
 featured: false
 ---
 I'm Dan. 🎉 I'm a developer, designer, and writer.
-I study information design and data visualization as a graduate student at [Northeastern University](https://www.northeastern.edu/visualization/) in Boston, MA.
+I just graduated with a master's degree in information design and data visualization from [Northeastern University](https://www.northeastern.edu/visualization/) in Boston, MA.

 [Learn more about me.](./about.md)
 ### These are the projects I am most proud of: